irregularchat/chat-based-community-dashboard/ROADMAP.md

 ## Features and Milestones

-- [ ] **NoCoDB for User Verification**
-   - Integrate NoCoDB to manage and verify users via a no-code database interface.

 - [ ] **Fix List of Users**
    - Fix the list of users to allow actions on the users selected.